-World Boxing News have been busy gathering a huge collection of predictions for this weekend’s massive pay-per-view clash between Floyd Mayweather Jr and Manny Pacquiao taking place at the MGM Grand in Las Vegas.
+World Boxing News has been busy gathering a huge collection of predictions for this weekend’s massive pay-per-view clash between Floyd Mayweather Jr and Manny Pacquiao taking place at the MGM Grand in Las Vegas.

-We count down the days to the most highly anticipated fight of this generation when two of the best ever collide to finally decide the pound for pound king.
+We count down the days to the most highly anticipated fight of this generation when two of the best collide finally decide the pound-for-pound king.

 In this edition, more of the boxing media give their opinions.

-WBC and WBA welterweight champion Mayweather, 38, and 36 year-old WBO title holder Pacquiao lay it all on the line in a $250m blockbuster match-up.
+WBC and WBA welterweight champion Mayweather, 38, and 36-year-old WBO titleholder Pacquiao lay it all on the line in a $250m blockbuster match-up.

 Ryan Bivins (SweetBoxing) – Unless Manny Pacquiao is actively trying to counter-punch, which you can’t expect much of against a great pure boxer like Mayweather, he largely steps out of range and resets whenever someone hits him.

 There’s a lot more to defense than simply covering up like your name is Joshua Clottey.
-Pacquiao is going to have to work extremely hard to hit Mayweather and can’t afford to bail whenever he gets tagged back.
+Pacquiao will have to work extremely hard to hit Mayweather and can’t afford to bail whenever he gets tagged back.

 Overall, I see Mayweather giving Pacquiao a boxing lesson in the middle of the ring.
 However, Pacquiao’s speed and awkwardness should help him land a few single-shot bombs that rock Mayweather.

-Unfortunately for Pacquiao, his killer instinct died when he was knocked out by Juan Manuel Marquez in 2012.
+Unfortunately for Pacquiao, his killer instinct died when Juan Manuel Marquez knocked him out in 2012.
 He’s unlikely to capitalize when Mayweather is hurt, especially considering how good Mayweather is at recovering from big shots (see Corley, Mosley & Maidana II fights).

-Andre Courtemanche – Mayweather will revert to his Olympic boxing days and outpoint Pacquiao in a careful measured and, unfortunately, not very entertaining performance.
+Andre Courtemanche – Mayweather will revert to his Olympic boxing days and outpoint Pacquiao in a carefully measured and, unfortunately, not very entertaining performance.
 In the end, Floyd’s haters will say he fought scared, is chicken, etc., and Pac’s haters will say Floyd proved his dominance.
 Both will be right.